-The COVID-19 implications on the energy access markets were manifold.
-Markets were in hibernation, prices were increasing, global supply chains were disrupted.
-On the demand side, households were struggling with reduced incomes which reduced their ability to pay and resulted in a re-prioritisation of spending (e.g. sanitary products, masks, etc.).
+Introduction - COVID-19 implications on energy access markets a re-prioritisation of spending (e.g. sanitary products, masks, etc.).
 This caused a reduced liquidity on the supply side.
 Through the reduced liquidity companies had difficulties to maintain their staff and trading operations decreased significantly.